 Parish and town councils make up the tier of local government which is closest to the people.

 Parish and town councils are central to local activity in their communities.
-They give people the opportunity to get involved in local affairs, events and campaigns, and encourage them to make their views known, particularly on issues about maintaining the character of the local area.
+They give people the opportunity to get involved in local affairs, events and campaigns.
+They also encourage people to make their views known.
+This is important with issues such as maintaining the character of the local area.
 People can also seek election to their local parish or town council.

-An important role of parish and town councils is to make other public bodies, like Barnsley Council, aware of the views of their communities.
+An important role of parish and town councils is to make other public bodies, like us, aware of the views of their communities.
 We work closely with them so that we can take on board their concerns.

-Individual parish or town councils provide varying facilities. but most look after at least some recreational facilities and are involved in organising local events in their areas.
-All have the power to raise money for these activities through a precept, which is an extra amount of council tax paid by people who live in the parish or town.
+Parish or town councils provide varying facilities.
+Most look after at least some recreational facilities and are involved in organising local events in their areas.
+All have the power to raise money for these activities through a precept.
+This is an extra amount of Council Tax paid by people who live in the parish or town.

-Choose a parish council to see their individual precept, contact details, and to find out more about what they do.
-Where a parish council has its own website, please note that we're not responsible for any of its content, nor do we endorse the views expressed on it.
+Choose a parish council to see their precept, contact details and to find out more about what they do.
+Please note that where a parish council has it's own website, we're not responsible for any of it's content, nor do we endorse the views expressed on it.